ajacksified/quorra/README.md

 [![travis-ci status](https://secure.travis-ci.org/ajacksified/quorra.png)](http://travis-ci.org/#!/ajacksified/quorra/builds)

-quorra is an isometric grid engine that works with tetrahedral and hexagonal grids.
+quorra is an isometric grid engine that works with quadrilaterial and hexagonal grids.
 It is designed to be easy used with any game engine.
 Simply plug in a tile size, isometric ratio, and grid size; then recieve pixel coordinates for placement of objects.